tcu360/amo/README.md

 ## Amo ##

-super simple service to provide you with the current share count of a given url in the socialsphere.
+Amo is a simple service to provide you with the up to date share count of a given url in the socialsphere.
 Currently includes only Google Plus, Facebook and Twitter.

 ###[Try it on nodejitsu][1]